 The 6″ flexible duct is cut to length and attached to the starting collar with metal foil tape and a zip tie in as was done for the Speedi-Boot air vent.

 View of the 6″ flexible duct routed through the ceiling crawlspace to the Speedi-Boot air vent.
+Take care to support to flexible duct with wide nylon duct straps and avoid sagging, pinches or kinks that would restrict the air flow.

 Overhead view of the new 6″ flexible air duct takeoff from the rigid trunkline ductwork.
 Notice the 1-3/4″ nylon web duct hanger strap supporting the air duct between the 2×4 wall studs.